 - Travel to Mexico and experience the culture firsthand.
 This will give you a deeper understanding of the language and the people who speak it.

 By following these tips and immersing yourself in the vibrant culture of Mexico, you'll be well on your way to mastering the art of saying "yes" in Mexican Spanish.
-Remember that language learning is a journey, not a destination.
+Still, remember that language learning is a journey, not a destination.
 Enjoy the process, embrace the challenges, and celebrate your successes along the way.

 FAQ